-In this paper, the trajectory tracking problem for underactuated manipulators (i.e. UMS with SONHC [Oriolo and Nakamura, 1991]) is analysed.
+In this paper, the trajectory tracking problem for a class of UMS with SONHC is analysed.
 A discontinuous controller is proposed to track, simultaneously for all the system variables, feasible trajectories to reach static or non-static configurations.
 The key idea behind our approach is the introduction of a coupling matrix which permits to propose a control structure, and is relatively simple because it is based on an inverse dynamics approach plus a class of PD controller; moreover, it has been designed to obtain a stable closed-loop error dynamics.
-Provided some conditions were satisfied, the proposed controller ensures exponential convergence of the tracking errors to a small neighbourhood around zero, even under large drifts in initial conditions.
-Furthermore, provided that feasible trajectories to be tracked were available, the proposed control structure can be applied directly to underactuated manipulators either class-I or class-II (see the definition of these classes in section 2.1).
+Provided some conditions were satisfied, the proposed controller ensures local exponential convergence of the tracking errors to a small neighbourhood around zero, even under drifts in initial conditions.
+Furthermore, the proposed control structure can be applied to different UMS with SONHC, provided that feasible trajectories to be tracked were available.
 In addition, since our controller does not require to solve on-line the so-called matching equations [White et al., 2009], [Liao and Hou, 2012], the computational cost of the implementation is reduced.
 Simulation results are provided to show the effectiveness of the proposed control scheme.

-2 Problem Formulation
+2 Problem formulation

-2.1 Underactuated Dynamics and Properties
+2.1 Class of UMS and properties

-Let us consider underactuated manipulators with 2-DOF (one-degree of actuation, and one-degree of underactuation), described by the nonlinear matrix equation where q is the generalized coordinate vector, M(q) is the inertia matrix, $C(q, \dot{q})\dot{q}$ is the vector of Coriolis and centrifugal forces, G(q) is the vector of gravitational forces obtained as the gradient of the potential energy, B is a distribution vector, and u is the control input.
+Let us consider UMS with 2-DOF (one-degree of actuation, and one-degree of underactuation), described by the nonlinear matrix equation where q is the generalized coordinate vector, M(q) is the inertia matrix, $C(q, \dot{q})\dot{q}$ is the vector of Coriolis and centrifugal forces, G(q) is the vector of gravitational forces obtained as the gradient of the potential energy, B is a distribution vector, and u is the control input.
 All matrices and vectors are defined with appropriate dimensions.

-$$M(q)\ddot{q} + C(q,\dot{q})\dot{q} + G(q) = Bu, \qquad (1)$$ both cases, the dynamics (1) has a SONHC denoted by $N(q, \dot{q}, \ddot{q}) = 0.$
+$$M(q)\ddot{q} + C(q,\dot{q})\dot{q} + G(q) = Bu, \qquad (1)$$ has a SONHC denoted by $N(q, \dot{q}, \ddot{q}) = 0$.
+In addition, (1) has the following properties [Spong, 2006].

-Two classes of underactuated manipulators are defined with respect to B [Zikmund and Moog, 2006].
-It is said that the underactuated dynamics is class-I if $B = [0 \ 1]^{\top}$, while it is class-II if $B = [1 \ 0]^{\top}$.
-In
+Two classes of UMS are defined with respect to B, as described in [Zikmund and Moog, 2006].
+For UMS class-I, $B = [0 \ 1]^{\top}$, and for UMS class-II, $B = [1 \ 0]^{\top}$.
+In both cases, the underactuated dynamics (1)